 While traveling Rob makes a conscious effort to do what is right for the people around him.
 By interacting with locals around the world he has learned that giving back is often much more difficult than it seems and can cause more harm than good.
 He encourages all travelers to get involved with the communities that they visit but to make sure that the help they give is actually needed.
 Rather than coming up with what you think the locals need the best way to help them is to ask them what they need help with.

 Today most of Rob’s efforts are focused on American soil because he realized that his homeland is indeed the source of most of our major environmental issues around the world.
-He firmly believes that if America can shape up it’s act that the world will follow suit.
+He firmly believes that if the United States can shape up it’s act that the world will follow suit.
 Americans use 24% of the world’s resources and only make up 5% of the world’s population.

 Rob believes that the quality of a person’s life can be measured by the positive impact he or she has had on the world.
 Rather than using money and material possessions as a measure of success he gauges his life worth by how much health and happiness that he spreads.